-On January 17, 2017, Justice Singh of the New York County Commercial Division issued a decision in Sims v.
-Firstservice Corp., 2017 NY Slip Op.
-30104(U), dismissing a derivative action for lack sufficient allegations of demand, explaining:
+On November 1, 2018, Justice Schecter of the New York County Commercial Division issued a decision in Park v.
+Song, 2018 NY Slip Op.
+28343, holding that a plaintiff asserting derivative claims must be represented by counsel, explaining:

 (Internal quotations and citations omitted).